 - The novelty and complexity of your particular case;

 - Whether you settle out of court or go to trial;

 - Whether you are filing a lawsuit in your case; and

 No two car accidents are exactly the same and neither is the strategy to get you the relief you need.
 An attorney-client relationship is not established until contingency fees are agreed upon by both you and your attorney.

-Determining how much a car accident lawyer charges is only one of many factors that should go into choosing a car accident lawyer to represent you.
+Determining how much a car accident lawyer charges is only one of many things that you should consider before you hire a car accident lawyer.
 Experience, compassion, and reputation matter.
 We want you to get the best settlement possible, so you can get back to living your life.

 At Wells Call Injury Lawyers, we have nearly 40 years of personal injury law experience and understand the nuances and complications that could arise with your car accident case.
 We work on contingency, charge no out-of-pocket fees, and do not get paid until you do.
 Don’t settle for less than you deserve.